-Maternity Transformation Programme
+The Maternity Transformation programme

 Harnessing Digital Technology workstream

-The Harnessing Digital Technology workstream provides the digital elements of the Better Births vision.
-Better Births recommends that to improve quality of care, learning and productivity, the NHS needs to make it much easier for health professionals to collect and share data with each other and with their patients.
+This work stream provides the digital elements of the Better Births vision.
+Better Births recommends if we are to improve the quality of care, learning and productivity, the NHS needs to make it much easier for health professionals to collect and share data with each other and with their patients.

-The Secretary of State refers to safety as the golden thread running through the Maternity Transformation Programme.
+The Secretary of State refers to safety as the golden thread running through the Maternity Transformation programme.
 Making better use of data, improving women's experiences of care, and ensuring the maternity workforce has regular training will all make a significant contribution to safer maternity services.

 Digital maternity projects